 Harvard Pop Center faculty affiliate Nancy Krieger, PhD, has written an editorial published in the American Journal of Public Health that sheds light on the nature of the inequities exposed by COVID-19.
-Krieger also shares words of inspiration and encouragement—her own, as well as those of notable historical figures—that call for us to stay strong … Continue reading “ENOUGH: Nancy Krieger looks back (and forward) as country grapples with convergence of multiple crises”
+Krieger also shares words of inspiration and encouragement—her own, as well as those of notable historical figures—that call for us to stay strong in the fight to bring about “health justice, democratic governance, and an equitable, sustainable future.”

 The Chicago Sun Times reports on a Robert Wood Johnson Foundation teleconference with Professor David Williams, PhD, during which he explained how the coronavirus is bringing to light the health disparities that “reflect longstanding policies that have created pervasive social and economic inequalities in the United States.”

 Dean Michelle Williams pens op-ed on social isolation as public health issue & cites Nations at Risk colloquium

 In today’s Boston Globe, Harvard T.H.
 Chan School of Public Health Dean and Pop Center faculty member Michelle Williams co-authors editorial on role that loneliness and social isolation play in “deaths of despair” as described by Professor Sir Angus Deaton at the recent Nations at Risk colloquium.
 Photo of Dean Michelle Williams at Nations at Risk event by Claudette Agustin

 Nations at Risk colloquium explores ‘deaths of despair’ and ‘dreams of a fairer world’